Liberals' New Gun Bill Still Weaker Than U.S. Laws: Victims' Advocates

 Women face disproportionate risks from guns that are too often used to threaten, control, and kill them in domestic violence.Colette Prevost, director of advocacy at YWCA

-Less than one-third of domestic violence is reported to police across Canada, according to Statistics Canada.
+Less than one-third of domestic violence is reported to police across Canada, according to StatCan.
 Advocates for victims of violence told reporters on Parliament Hill they wished the government had consulted with them more.

 "Women face disproportionate risks from guns that are too often used to threaten, control, and kill them in domestic violence," Colette Prevost, director of advocacy at YWCA, said at a press conference.
 "Whether in rural communities or downtown Toronto, firearms feature prominently in violence against women."

-She said she welcomes that the new bill provides a framework and will standardize licencing rules and increase control on sales, adding that she still has concerns about the safety of women in rural areas.
+She told HuffPost Canada she welcomes how the new bill provides a framework and will standardize licencing rules and increase control on sales.
+But she still has concerns about the safety of women in rural areas.

 Guns are often used to intimidate women, she said.
 So the issue there is not about buying firearms legally, she added, it's about dealing with a weapon that's already in the home.